econia-labs/econia/doc/doc-site/docs/off-chain/dss/mqtt.md

 The JSON format for this message is the same as the REST API `/fill_events` endpoint.

-Note that if you subscribe to fill events for two different user/custodian ID combinations on the same market and they fill against eachother, you will recieve the same fill event notification twice, once on each channel.
+Note that if you subscribe to fill events for two different user/custodian ID combinations on the same market and they fill against each other, you will receive the same fill event notification twice, once on each channel.

 ## Example